 - Provide land for rail track expansion, supporting trade growth and increased local and national job

 The old Columbia Containers grain elevator has now been demolished.
-We are working on the final design of the road realignment, and anticipate we will install the retaining wall and start road work this summer.
+We are working on the final design of the road realignment, and anticipate we will install the retaining wall and start road work this fall.

 The below timeline shows historical events as well as the project’s anticipated timeline.
 Dates subject to change.